 They were even more surprised to see us, with our serious packs and boots and our foreign accents and our tale of walking for three weeks or more.
 They told us that the village had a bar but they were not sure whether it would be open.

 Soon after that we came to the water-mill of Nitray, whose walls were all cloaked in thick green creeper.
 The river had been held back by a weir and diverted through a wheel-race behind the building, which was thus on a man-made island.
-The mill was probably not still in operation but it looked capable of it.
+The mill was probably not operating these days, but it looked capable of it.

 The village itself was high on a steep promontory and we hoped, as we puffed up the street, that we would be suitably rewarded with coffee at the top.
 We need not have worried – the tiny bar was doing a great trade and we could hardly get in the door.